What to Know About Neapolitan Mastiffs

 One of the most common Neapolitan Mastiff health issues is cherry eye.
 Dogs have a third eyelid containing a gland that makes fluid to keep the eye hydrated.
 This gland can become sore or swollen and can cause a red lump to form in the corner of the eye, either in one or both.
 This can happen very suddenly but usually happens in younger dogs.
 Your vet may recommend surgery to have it repaired.

-Another problem among large breeds is bloat, or gastric dilation volvulus (GDV).
+Another problem among large breeds is bloat, or gastric dilatation volvulus (GDV).
+There is a surgery called gastropexy that can be done to minimize the risk of this occurring.
 Sometimes, after a large, deep-chested dog has eaten, its stomach can bloat and fill with gas to the point that it twists around itself.
 If your dog looks bloated or tries to vomit but is unable to bring anything up, go to the vet right away.
 Bloat can be fatal without immediate care.

 Large breeds, including Neapolitan Mastiffs, have a higher risk of developing the following health problems: